-- 4.2 The bringing together of blue light services under a single governance route to the Staffordshire Commissioner provides opportunities to co-locate and share assets to the good of the community, delivering efficiencies and savings. - 4.3 Staffordshire Fire and Rescue and Staffordshire Police will continue to build upon the collaboration that has resulted in joint response bases in Tamworth Belgrave and Hanleyand Chase Terrace.
-The introduction of the new Police Operating Model has resulted in further opportunities to share locations as the joint estate strategy continues to evolve.
-The following locations at Stone, Uttoxeter and Kinver and Kidsgrove are expected to progress during 2024. - 4.4 The Staffordshire Commissioner Fire and Rescue Authority will seek to prioritise investment in order to deliver economy and efficiency within the Service.
-This prioritisation will be achieved though the robust governance arrangements discussed above.
+- 4.2 The bringing together of blue light services under a single governance route to the Staffordshire Commissioner provides opportunities to co-locate and share assets to the good of the community, delivering efficiencies and savings. - 4.3 Staffordshire Fire and Rescue and Staffordshire Police will continue to build upon the collaboration that has resulted in joint response bases in Tamworth Belgrave, Hanley, Chase Terrace, Penkridge, Stone and Kinver.
+Uttoxeter should follow shortly followed by ongoing proposals for Kidsgrove. - 4.4 The Staffordshire Commissioner Fire and Rescue Authority will seek to prioritise investment in order to deliver economy and efficiency within the Service.
+This prioritisation will be achieved though the robust governance arrangements discussed above. - 4.5 In order to ensure that the Service is focussing on capital priorities beyond the medium term the Staffordshire Commissioner has request the development of a 10 year capital programme.